 Fall is here, and so are corn mazes, pumpkin-spiced lattes, and apple-flavored desserts.
-Don't get too caught up in all of the fall fun, though; it's time to get serious about applying to college!
+Don't get too caught up in all the fall fun, though; it's time to get serious about applying to college!

 Not sure what you should be doing for the month of October?
 You've come to the right place to help keep you on track.